Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/README.md

      - The platform also **includes templates and formatting** options to help users create professional and visually appealing resumes.
      - With secure storage and easy access, users can **update and download their resumes anytime**, ensuring they are always ready for new job applications.

+7. **Real-time Speech Translator**
+   - The **Real-time Speech Translator** is a real-time speech-to-text and translation application.
+It leverages Microsoft Cognitive Services for speech recognition and translation, enabling users to transcribe spoken words and translate them into a target language.
+      - **Real-Time Speech Recognition**: Converts spoken words into text using Microsoft Cognitive Services.
+      - **Real-Time Translation**: Translates recognized text into a target language.
+      - **Multi-Language Support**: Supports multiple source and target languages.
+      - **Web Interface**: Access translation services through a modern web interface.
+      - **Real-time Updates**: View translations as they happen using SignalR technology.

-7. **User Authentication**
+8. **User Authentication**
    - **Secure Login/Signup:** Offers both manual entering of credentials and Google Authenticator for secure and hassle-free authentication for users.
    - **Forgot Password Option:** Provides the secure and user-friendly feature of resetting passwords with verification, through an email that guarantees both account security and accessibility.

 ---